odoo/documentation/content/applications/finance/accounting/fiscal_localizations/localizations/germany.rst

 .. tip::

-    When you create a new SaaS database, the SKR03 is installed by default.
+    When you create a new Odoo Online database, the SKR03 is installed by default.

 German Accounting Reports
 =========================